 Any person who has credit in a particular course or who has a demonstrated need for the course content may be eligible for auditing that course if space is available.
 An auditor has the privilege of hearing and observing only; no University credit is granted for auditing.
 Audit applications may be secured from the Registrar's Office.
 A student may audit a graduate course only with permission of the instructor and approval of the Registrar.
 When the form has been completed and approved, the applicant, if currently enrolled, pays $20 per course at Bursar Services; if not enrolled, the applicant pays $100 per course.
 An academic department may place restrictions on the privilege of auditing or may deny permission to audit.
 Audited courses will not meet Graduate School enrollment requirements.

 A student may apply for a Leave of Absence in order to respond to exceptional circumstances that will prevent him or her from meeting the continuous enrollment requirement.
 A Leave of Absence will be granted only for good cause, such as health-related issues, major financial or employment issues, pregnancy, childbirth, child care, elder care or other significant family concerns, and other major personal circumstances that interfere with student's ability to undertake graduate study.
 Leaves are granted for up to two long semesters.
 Students returning from leave as scheduled will be automatically readmitted and will not be required to submit an application or pay a any application fees.
 Students who do not return at the end of their approved Leave of Absence must reapply for admission by published application deadlines, pay all relevant evaluation fees, and are not assured of readmission to the University.
 During the time of the leave of absence, the student may not use University facilities or resources, receive an assistantship or fellowship, or continue academic work with the faculty.
-Time taken on an approval Leave of Absence will not count against degree completion time limits.
+Time taken on an approved Leave of Absence will not count against degree completion time limits.

 An approved Leave of Absence does not exempt students from the enrollment requirements of other programs, offices and agencies such as the veterans Administration, Immigration and Naturalization Service, and federal financial aid and certain load programs.
 It is the student's responsibility to determine what effect a Leave of Absence will have on his or her status with such entities.
 For example, International students approved for a Leave of Absence must inform the Office of International Education so that requirements of the Immigration and Naturalization Service can be addressed.